Karare Aloo Recipe

 Potatoes – You can use any variety of potatoes for this recipe.
 You can even try the recipe using sweet potatoes.

-Oil – I prefer to make this in vegetable oil, but you can also try mustard oil or olive oil.
+Oil – I prefer sunflower oil, but you can also try mustard oil, canola oil, or olive oil.

-Spice Powders – This recipe uses basic everyday spice powders such as coriander powder, dry mango powder (amchoor), Kashmiri red chili powder, and salt.
+Spice Powders – This recipe uses basic Indian spice powders, including coriander powder, dry mango powder (amchoor), Kashmiri red chili powder, and salt.

 How To Make Karare Aloo